farhadGithub/MyNotes/DataScieneVM/CentosDataScienceVM.md

 c.
 Click on **Compute**.

 d.
-Select a Centos Server.
+Select a Centos Server (In this document, we assume the VM is based on Centos 6.5 as the most recent version of Microsoft R Server only works with this version of Centos).

 e.
 Click on **Create** (Do not change the deployment model option).